-2. The hawkish moves by the US Fed have triggered a sharp re-pricing of risk assets, fueling sell-offs across global markets on fears of a hard landing in the United States.
+2. The hawkish moves by the US Fed have triggered a sharp re-pricing of risk assets, fueling sell-offs across global markets as higher interest rates made the US dollar dearer, and the aggressive pace of monetary tightening created fears of a hard landing in the United States.
 Fears of a simultaneous economic slowdown in the United States and Europe have unsettled market participants, fueling financial market volatility, and boosting demand for the safe haven US dollar.

 3. A sharper-than-expected tightening of global financial conditions can have material spillovers to emerging markets (EMs), including those in the ASEAN+3 region.
 The literature has widely documented the adverse spillover effects from US monetary policy surprises to EMs (Ahmed, Ozge, and Queralto 2021; IMF 2021).
 US monetary policy surprises-referred to here as unexpected positive changes in the federal funds rate with respect to the consensus forecast prior to the Federal Open Market Committee (FOMC) meetings, tend to immediately lift long-term interest rates (i.e., 10-year domestic government bond yields) in EMs.
 This is typically accompanied by EM portfolio capital outflows and currency depreciation (Engler and others 2021).
-Since early 2022, US Treasury bond market volatility has increased significantly (Figure 1), reflective of persistent upward surprises in US inflation (Figure 2).
+From mid-2021 to early 2022, US Treasury bond market volatility increased significantly (Figure 1), reflective of persistent upward surprises in US inflation.
+The uncertainties over the inflation outlook were reflected in higher inflation risk premium, which partly led to the upward drift in inflation breakevens (Figure 2).
 This has spilled over to EM bond markets, resulting in higher borrowing costs for EM governments.